What is an SKU Code?

-This code is made up of a particular character and is unique for every piece.
+SKU codes are made up of a particular character and are unique for every piece.
 The figures vary according to different parts of the product giving a unique identity to it.

-The greatest benefit of SKU codes is that they enable firms to take a more accurate reading of stocks which not only saves time and money but also provide efficiency in the process.
+The utmost advantage of SKU codes is that they assist organizations to take a more accurate reading of stocks.
+This not only saves time and money but also provides efficiency in the process.

 Where are SKU codes used?

 Today SKU codes are being widely used in Catalogues, E-Retailers, Product fulfillment centers, Retail stores, and Warehouses.
 Each retailer or company can create a unique SKU code for its products, utilities and services.

 It becomes very much necessary to track your inventory and this is achieved by choosing a unique and correct set of SKU codes for your products.

 Almost every retailer or a company, be it offline or online, attach a unique SKU to each of its products which have all the categorizing features and attributes of the product.